Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Patagonian Ice-caps

-The Patagonian ice-caps provide some superb skiing terrain, though the weather is not always this good.
-I ran our first trip there in January 2000 and go back every few years.
+The Patagonian ice-caps provide some superb skiing terrain, though the weather is not always good.
+We ran our first trip there in January 2000 and go back every few years.

 Skinning up towards Gorra Blanca form Paso Marconi on the South Patagonian ice-cap, accessed from Chalten in Argentina